mradcliffe/pokerhand/README.md

 # PokerHand

-This is class to interface with http://poker.phpcolumbus.org/hand as part of the PHP Columbus Meetup Code Jam.
+This is a suite of classes to interface with http://poker.phpcolumbus.org/hand as part of the PHP Columbus Meetup Code Jam.

 ## Challenge